HomeBlog Home

 7. Condo Insurance

-When buying your first condominium you will want to reach a few different insurance companies to get quotes.
-It may be better if you have a trusted insurance broker that can help not only find the best rate but also a trusted insurance company with high financial rating to show you likely they are to fulfill a claim.
+When buying your first condominium, you will want to reach a few different insurance companies to get quotes.
+It may be better if you have a trusted insurance broker that can help not only find the best rate but also a trusted insurance company with a high financial rating to show you that they are able to fulfill a claim.

-Obtaining insurance on a condominium is considerably less than the typical cost of homeowners insurance.
+Obtaining insurance on a condominium is considerably less than the typical cost of homeowners' insurance.
 Even though the association may have its own insurance policy.
 That usually only covers what is beyond the exterior walls of the condo unit.
-Having your own insurance policy in place helps protect the things on the inside of the unit.
+Having your own insurance policy in place helps protect the things inside of the unit.
 Insurance companies refer to this as "wall to wall" coverage.

 8. Set Up Utilities